Samsung 990 Pro vs 990 EVO: Which One to Choose?

 Technical Specifications

 Let’s start with the controller first.
 The 990 EVO has the latest 5nm Piccolo controller based on the ARM 32-bit Cortex R-8 architecture.
-It has 6 cores and 4 flash channels rated at 2400 MT/s.
+It features 6 cores and 4 flash channels, each rated at 2400 MT/s.
 The Samsung 990 Pro has Samsung’s Pascal controller, which is based on the 8nm process and the same ARM 32-bit Cortex R-8 architecture.
-But, it has 8 flash channels rated at 200 MT/s.
+But it has eight flash channels rated at 200 MT/s.

 DRAM creates the biggest difference here.
 The 2TB variant of the 990 Pro comes with LPDDR4-4266 2048 Megabytes of dedicated DRAM.
 With the 4TB variant, the DRAM increases to 4096 Megabytes.
-Samsung 990 EVO’s controller is HMB enabled.
+The Samsung 990 EVO’s controller is HMB-enabled.

-We have talked enough about the PCIe interfaces, but the NVMe versions of both are the same, i.e., NVMe 2.0.
+We have discussed the PCIe interfaces sufficiently, but the NVMe versions of both are the same, specifically NVMe 2.0.

-Both drives have the AES-256 and TCG Opal encryption with the SMART and TRIM features.
+Both drives have AES-256 and TCG Opal encryption with SMART and TRIM features.
 No power loss protection is provided with any of the drives.
-Both the drives are PS5 compatible as well.
+Both drives are PS5 compatible as well.

 Endurance, TBW, DWPD, and Warranty

-All the endurance and reliability specifications are exactly the same.
-Want to know more what these terms mean?
+All the endurance and reliability specifications are the same.
+Want to know more about what these terms mean?
 Read this article.

 Price Difference